 Step 2: Set Your Goals

 Your loan officer will look at your basic financials and help you set a budget that meets your needs and wants in a new home.
-Knowing what you can afford ahead of time helps you be realistic through the home search process while also avoiding disappoint when it comes time to officially submit your loan application.
+Knowing what you can afford ahead of time enables you to be realistic through the home search process while also avoiding disappointment when it comes time to officially submit your loan application.

 Step 3: Pick Your Loan

-One of the great things about loanDepot is that they do offer a wide range of loan options.
-Since you work with a single loan officer, you can really take the time to weigh your options.
-Depending on the loan you pick, you could impact your interest rate as well as how much of a down payment you need.
+One of the great things about loanDepot is that they do offer a wide variety of mortgage loan products.
+Since you work with a single person, you can really take the time to weigh your loan options.
+Depending on the loan you pick, you could impact your interest rate and how much of a down payment you need.
+You can buy discount points to lower your mortgage rate, but it can add thousands of dollars to your closing costs.

 Different things will be important to different people.
-That’s why it’s smart to run multiple scenarios to figure out what works best in terms of both monthly payment and cash needed upfront.
+That’s why it’s wise to run multiple scenarios to figure out what works best in terms of both a monthly mortgage payment and cash needed upfront.

 Step 4: Get Approved